Giant current ripples

-Giant current ripples, Giant gravel bars, Gravel dunes or GCR's, are a form of subaqueous dune.
+Giant current ripples (GCRs), also known as giant gravel bars or giant gravel dunes, are a form of subaqueous dune.
 They are active channel topographic forms up to 20 m high, which occur within near-thalweg areas of the main outflow routes created by glacial lake outburst floods.
 Giant current ripple marks are large scale analogues of small current ripples formed by sand in streams.
 Giant current ripple marks are important features associated with scablands.
 As a landscape component, they are found in several areas that were previously in the vicinity of large glacial lakes.

 Setting

 Giant current ripples are a geomorphological phenomenon associated with channeled scablands.
 Scablands form when lakes dammed off by glaciers suddenly burst through their dams and empty their contents in giant flooding events.
-They are found in the Altaj Mountains of Russia, as well as in the Columbia Plateau of the Pacific Northwest and Coast Mountains of British Columbia and Alaska.
+They are found in the Altai Mountains of Russia, as well as in the Columbia Plateau of the Pacific Northwest and Coast Mountains of British Columbia and Alaska.